Trang1908/CoGrammar---Data-Science-Tasks/T05 - Capstone Project - Variables and Control Structures/README.md

 financial company and asked to create a program that allows the user to access two different financial calculators: an investment calculator and a home loan repayment calculator.

-● Create a new Python file in this folder called finance_calculators.py.
+● Create a new Python file in this folder called **finance_calculators.py**.
-● At the top of the file include the line: import math.
+● At the top of the file include the line: **import math**.
 ● Write the code that will do the following:
 1. The user should be allowed to choose which calculation they want to do.
+The first output that the user sees when the program runs should look like
+this:

-The first output that the user sees when the program runs should look like this : investment - to calculate the amount of interest you'll earn on your investment bond - to calculate the amount you'll have to pay on a home loan Enter either 'investment' or 'bond' from the menu above to proceed:
+|investment - to calculate the amount of interest you'll earn on your investment
+bond - to calculate the amount you'll have to pay on a home loan Enter either 'investment' or 'bond' from the menu above to proceed:|

-2. How the user capitalises their selection should not affect how the program proceeds. i.e. ‘Bond’, ‘bond’, ‘BOND’ or ‘investment’, ‘Investment’, ‘INVESTMENT’, etc., should all be recognised as valid entries.
+3. How the user capitalises their selection should not affect how the program proceeds. i.e. ‘Bond’, ‘bond’, ‘BOND’ or ‘investment’, ‘Investment’, ‘INVESTMENT’, etc., should all be recognised as valid entries.
 If the user doesn’t type in a valid input, show an appropriate error message.
-3. If the user selects ‘investment’, do the following:
+4. If the user selects ‘investment’, do the following:
 ● Ask the user to input:
 ○ The amount of money that they are depositing.
 ○ The interest rate (as a percentage).
 Only the number of the interest